-© Copyright 2020 HP Development Company, L.P.
+© Copyright 2020 HP Development Company,

-Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, Core, Optane, Pentium, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+AMD and Radeon are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Intel, Celeron, Core, Optane, Pentium, Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
 DisplayPort and the DisplayPort logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.